Cohort is a group of users experiencing a common event within the same time period.

 Cohort analysis is a respite from vanity metrics.

 At any time momentary growth can be bought which may give you temporary pleasure but cohort analysis allows to be cynical.
 It gives a very critical view of churn and doesn’t let it get masked by growth.

-For instance if you are investing into acquisition there can be instant surge in the MAU but high MAU is not the indicator of growth.
+For instance, if you are investing into acquisition there can be an instant surge in the MAU but high MAU is not the indicator of growth.
 A cohort analysis will tell how many of those acquisitions are actually sticking with you.

 Whatever your key metrics may be you would be able to see how it evolves over the customer lifecycle or product lifecycle.